Danger Level: 5/5

 Quick Answer

-Roof rats are sleek, agile rodents with tails longer than their body length.
-They have dark brown to black fur, large ears, pointed noses, and large eyes.
+Roof rats are sleek, agile rodents with tails longer than their body.
+They've got dark brown to black fur, large ears, pointed noses, and bulging eyes.

-Roof rats are sleek, agile rodents with tails longer than their body length.
-They have dark brown to black fur, large ears, pointed noses, and large eyes.
+Roof rats are sleek, agile rodents with tails longer than their body.
+They've got dark brown to black fur, large ears, pointed noses, and bulging eyes.
 Their droppings are spindle-shaped with pointed ends, about 1/2 inch long.
-Also called black rats or ship rats.
+You'll also hear them called black rats or ship rats.

 Roof Rat - showing key features for identification